vipulnaik/working-drafts/ark/arithmetic-of-density.md

 >
 > **δ(n) ≥ (5 − 2√6)/2 − o(1) = 0.050510…**,
 >
-> the extremal class being n ≡ 11 (mod 12) — the only one carrying both local obstructions, where the cap is e/(1 + k√e)² at e = 1/6, k = 2.
+> the extremal class being n ≡ 11 (mod 12) — the only one carrying both local obstructions, where the cap is η/(1 + k√η)² at η = 1/6, k = 2.

 The constant 1/50 is deliberately loose: the observed floor is 0.02504, so 1/50 carries about 25% margin, and 1/40 = 0.025 would be tight to four decimal places at n = 3239.
 Two things are being absorbed into that margin — the finite exceptional set of §3.5, whose members fall back on whatever configuration they can find, and the windowing loss of §3.4, which costs a factor Θ(√ε) when the balance point is not exactly available.